Satish Kumar Singh

-Satish Kumar Singh is a Nepalese politician who is serving as the 3rd and current Chief Minister of Madhesh Province since 7 June 2024.
-He is very first Chief Minister from the Janaswaraj Party after the creation of Madhesh Provincial Assembly in 2017.
+Satish Kumar Singh is a Nepalese politician who served as the 3rd Chief Minister of Madhesh Province from 7 June 2024 until his resignation on 14 October 2025.

-He is also the Member of Legislative Assembly from Saptari 2(A) constituency since 2023.
-Singh has served formerly as the Chairman of Tilathi Koiladi Rural Municipality from 2017 to 2022 when he lost to Arun Kumar Mandal of Nepali Congress in 2022 Nepalese local elections.
+He also resigned as a Member of Legislative Assembly from Madhesh Province on 19 January 2026 to contest 2026 Nepalese general election.
+Singh has served formerly as the Chairman of Tilathi Koiladi Rural Municipality from 2017 to 2022.
+In the 2022 Nepalese local elections, for the same post, he lost to Arun Kumar Mandal of Nepali Congress.

 Personal life

 Singh was born in Tilathi Koiladi Rural Municipality, Saptari.
-He belongs to Hindu family.
+He belongs to a Hindu family.